Link groups of 4-manifolds: Bing cells and link groups

-Recall from section \ref{admissible links} that each link $L$ has a ``preferred'' ordering of its components, reflecting a non-trivial coefficient in the expansion $M({\wedge})$.
-We fix a specific planar embedding of $T_C$, reflecting this order.
-This applies to marked vertices -- there is a flexibility in embedding the tree at the unmarked vertices.
+Recall from section \ref{links in torus} that for each link $L$ in the definition of a Bing cell there is an ordering $l_1,\ldots, l_n$ of its components so that the coefficient of the monomial $x_1\cdots x_n$ in the expansion $M({\wedge})$ is non-trivial.
+Fix a specific planar embedding of $T_C$ reflecting this order, so that the clockwise ordering of the edges coincides with the ordering $1,\ldots,n$ of the link components.
+This applies to marked vertices; there is a flexibility in the planar embedding of the tree at its unmarked vertices.

-\begin{definition} An $f-$cell is a model $f-$cell with a finite number of self-plumbings and plumbings among the handles and body surfaces of $C$, subject to the following disjointness requirement:
+\begin{definition} A {\em Bing cell in a $4$-manifold $M$} is an embedding $\overline C\subset M$, where $C$ is a model Bing cell and $\overline C$ is the result of a finite number of self-plumbings and plumbings among the handles and body surfaces of $C$, subject to the following disjointness requirement:

-$\bullet$ Consider two surfaces $A,B$ (they could be handles or body stages) of $C$.
-Let $a,b$ be the corresponding vertices in $T_C$.
+$\bullet$ Let $A,B$ be either handles or body stages of $C$, and let $a,b$ denote the corresponding vertices in $T_C$.
 (For body surfaces this is the corresponding unmarked cone point, for handles this is the associated leaf.)
-Consider the geodesic joining $a,b$ in $T_C$, and look at its vertex $c$ closest to the root of $T_C$ -- in other words, $c$ is the first common ancestor of $a,b$.
-If $c$ is a marked vertex then $A, B$ are disjoint.
+Consider the geodesic joining $a,b$ in $T_C$, and look at its vertex $c$ closest to the root of $T_C$.
+In other words, $c$ is the first common ancestor of $a,b$.
+If $c$ is a marked vertex then no plumbings are allowed between $A$ and $B$. \end{definition}

 In particular, self-plumbings of any handle and body surface are allowed.
-In the example shown in figure 2 above, the handle $h_1$ is required to be disjoint from $h_2$, $h_3$ is disjoint from $h_4$; $h_1-h_4$ and $P$ are disjoint from $h_5$.
+In the example shown in figure \ref{cell and tree}, the handle $h_1$ is required to be disjoint from $h_2$, $h_3$ is disjoint from $h_4$; $h_1$-$h_4$ and $P$ are disjoint from $h_5$.
+Abusing the notation, throughout the paper we will denote Bing cells in $4$-manifolds by $C\subset M^4$, meaning the embedding of the plumbed version $\overline C$ into $M$.

-An {\em $f-$cell in a $4$-manifold $M$} is an embedding of an $f-$cell into $M$.
-We say that its image is a realization of $C$ in $M$, and abusing the notation we denote its image in $M$ also by $C$. \end{definition}

-{\em Remarks}.
-1. A model $f-$cell $C$ is a thickening of $2-$manifolds except for the neighborhoods $N$ of the solid tori ${\alpha}\times D^2$, containing the links $L$ which serve as the attaching regions for higher stages.
-In the definition of an $f-$cell we require that all singularities of a map $C\longrightarrow M^4$ are double points between the surfaces, and the neighborhoods $N$ are embedded and disjoint from everything else.
-This requirement is important and is included to prevent trivial unlinking.
-Note that conversely given a map $C\longrightarrow M$ which is an embedding near the aforementioned solid tori, it may be perturbed so that all its singularities are double points of surface stages of $C$.

-The difference between continuous and smooth maps of $f-$cells in a smooth $4-$ manifold is not significant: if ${\phi}\co C\longrightarrow M$ is continuous, it may be perturbed to a smooth map ${\phi}'$.
-The solid tori ${\alpha}\times D^2$ discussed above are thickenings of circles, so by general position their image under ${\phi}'$ is embedded and disjoint from thickenings of the surface stages.